200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-BangarangBonhomievsCrimeCoInternational.md

 ## Author Comments (if any)

 Welcome to my love letter to the bizarre cult movie, "Buckaroo Banzai Across the 8th Dimension, in which the hero is a country star/neurosurgeon/samurai/experimental vehicle pilot.
 I may be forgetting one or two.
 The mechanics were inspired by Wheel Tree Press' Time Cellist and Grant Howitt's Doctor Magnethands.
 I hope you enjoy this game of hyper-competent nonsense.

+## Judge Comments

+Bangarang comes at you fast -- you can feel the urgency and excitement in rules!
+The game has a really clear procedure, leading you through the three scenes and straight to the Showdown without putting any speed bumps in your way!
+I love the silly, over-the-top premise and scenes are just perfect the genre. _- [Marshall Miller]_({{site.baseurl}}/judges)